Jean Renoir: Legacy

 On his death, fellow director and friend Orson Welles wrote "Jean Renoir: The Greatest of All Directors" in the Los Angeles Times.
 Renoir's films have influenced many other directors, including Éric Rohmer, Jean-Marie Straub and Danièle Huillet, Peter Bogdanovich, François Truffaut, Robert Altman, Errol Morris Martin Scorsese and Mike Leigh.
-Truffaut named his production company "Les Films du Carrosse" after Renoir's The Golden Coach (La Carrosse d'Or).
+Truffaut named his production company "Les Films du Carrosse" after Renoir's The Golden Coach (Le Carrosse d'Or).
 Several of Renoir's crew members, including Satyajit Ray, Luchino Visconti, Robert Aldrich and Jacques Becker, would go on to become highly acclaimed directors in their own right.
 He was an influence on the French New Wave, and his memoir is dedicated "to those film-makers who are known to the public as the 'New Wave' and whose preoccupations are mine."
 Altman said "I learned the rules of the game from The Rules of the Game."